 The role of Informal Science Education in STEM efforts is critical.
 A 2009 study by the National Research Council confirms that exposure to Informal Science Education enables students to grasp concepts faster and more easily.

 Chevron has supported Carnegie Science Center in this endeavor as title sponsor of the Center.
-Additionally, seven Founding Partners have committed significant support:
+Additionally, eight Founding Partners have committed significant support: